Special Operations Executive: Radio

 Most of the resistance networks that SOE formed or liaised with were controlled by radio directly from Britain or one of SOE's subsidiary headquarters.
 All resistance circuits contained at least one wireless operator, and all drops or landings were arranged by radio, except for some early exploratory missions sent "blind" into enemy-occupied territory.
 SOE wireless operators were also known as "The Pianists".
 At first, SOE's radio traffic went through the SIS-controlled radio station at Bletchley Park.
 From 1 June 1942, SOE used its own transmitting and receiving stations at Grendon Underwood in Buckinghamshire and Poundon nearby, as the location and topography were suitable.
 Teleprinters linked the radio stations with SOE's HQ in Baker Street.
 Operators in the Balkans worked to radio stations in Cairo.

 SOE was highly dependent upon the security of radio transmissions, involving three factors: the physical qualities and capabilities of the radio sets, the security of the transmission procedures, and the provision of proper ciphers.

 SOE's first radios were supplied by SIS.
 They were large and clumsy and required large amounts of power.
-SOE acquired a few, much more suitable, sets from the Poles in exile, but eventually designed and manufactured their own, such as the Paraset, under the direction of Lieutenant Colonel F. W. Nicholls of the Royal Corps of Signals, who had served with Gubbins between the wars.
+SOE acquired a few, much more suitable, sets from the Poles in exile, but eventually designed and manufactured their own, such as the Paraset morse code transceiver, under the direction of Lieutenant Colonel F. W. Nicholls of the Royal Corps of Signals, who had served with Gubbins between the wars.
 The A Mk III, with its batteries and accessories, weighed only 9 lb, and could fit into a small attache case, although the B Mk II, otherwise known as the B2, which weighed 32 lb, was required to work over ranges greater than about 500 mi.

 Operating procedures were insecure at first.
 Operators were forced to transmit verbose messages on fixed frequencies and at fixed times and intervals.
 This allowed German direction finding teams time to triangulate their positions.
 After several operators were captured or killed, procedures were made more flexible and secure.

 As with their first radio sets, SOE's first ciphers were inherited from SIS.
 Leo Marks, SOE's chief cryptographer, was responsible for the development of better codes to replace the insecure poem codes.
 Eventually, SOE settled on single-use ciphers, printed on silk.
 Unlike paper, which would be given away by rustling, silk would not be detected by a casual search if it was concealed in the lining of clothing.

 BBC

 The BBC also played its part in communications with agents or groups in the field.
 During the war, it broadcast to almost all Axis-occupied countries and was avidly listened to, even at risk of arrest.
-The BBC included various "personal messages" in its broadcasts, which could include lines of poetry or apparently nonsensical items.
+The BBC included various "personal messages" in its broadcasts, which could include lines of poetry, literature or apparently nonsensical items.
 They could be used to announce the safe arrival of an agent or message in London for example, or could be instructions to carry out operations on a given date.
 They were used, for example, to mobilise the resistance groups in the hours before Operation Overlord.